cpcloud/turbocheck/README.md

 1. Install Rust (https://www.rust-lang.org/tools/install)
 1. Install `pkg-config` using your favorite package manager
-1. Install openssl using your favorite package manager
+1. Install OpenSSL using your favorite package manager

 ## How do I use the application?